-Meredith Goldsmith conveys her love of literature in whatever course she teaches, whether the Common Intellectual Experience, introductory courses in American literature, or upper-level courses in the major.
+Meredith Goldsmith teaches 19tth- and 20th-century American literature, Methods in Literature, and the Common Intellectual Experience.
 She is a scholar of late nineteenth- and early-twentieth-century American women’s writing, is the editor of the Edith Wharton Review, Middlebrow Moderns: Popular Women’s Writing of the 1920s (Northeastern UP), Edith Wharton and Cosmopolitanism (UP of Florida), and Reconceiving the Century’s Turn: Critical Essays on American Literary History (forthcoming).
 She has published numerous articles on early twentieth-century US literature in scholarly journals, including Legacy: A Journal of US Women’s Writing, American Literary Realism, American Literary History, Mosaic: An Interdisciplinary Journal of Literature, and modern fiction studies.
 Her project on GIS for the humanities can also be found on-line at Mapping Literary Visions.

 Goldsmith also served as the founding director of the Teaching & Learning Initiative at Ursinus (2010-2013) and served as co-PI on the Mellon Faculty Career Enhancement Grant.
 In 2015-2016, she held a Mellon-funded Humanities Writ Large Fellowship at Duke University and is also a former Fulbright Scholar.

-See her work in the Ursinus College Digital Repository: http://digitalcommons.ursinus.edu/english_fac/2/.
+See her work in the Ursinus College Digital Repository.

 - B.A., Columbia University

 - M. Phil., Ph.D., Columbia University

 American Literature of the 19th and 20th centuries

 Women’s writing of the interwar period